rakeshcoder2004/DAA_Module_19/EX 1C Quick Sort.md

 # EX 1C Quick Sort

-## DATE:
-## AIM:
- To Write a python program to implement quick sort on the given values and print the sorted list and pivot value of each iteration
+To write a python program to implement quick sort using tha last element as pivot on the list of float values.

 ## Algorithm
 1. Select a pivot element from the array (commonly the first or last element).
-2. Partition the array into two subarrays: elements less than pivot and elements greater than or equal to pivot.
+2.Partition the array into two subarrays: elements less than pivot and elements greater than or equal to pivot.
-3. Place the pivot between the two subarrays at its correct position.
+3.Place the pivot between the two subarrays at its correct position.
-3. Recursively apply Quick Sort to the left subarray.
+4.Recursively apply Quick Sort to the left subarray.
-4. Recursively apply Quick Sort to the right subarray.
+5.Recursively apply Quick Sort to the right subarray.

 ## Program:
 ```
 /*
 Program to implement implement quick sort using the last element as pivot on the list of float values.
-Developed by: Danish Nicho N
+Developed by: Rakesh V
-Register Number: 212222040030
+Register Number: 212222110036
 */
 ```

 ```
 def partition(array, low, high):
     pivot = array[low]